 Using the “Orange” model for developing and performing a data management maturity assessment

-This is the final article of the “Orange” Model of DM 101 series.
-In the previous articles, we have discussed the principles of the “Orange” model and the areas of its application such as strategy development, implementation and/or optimization of data management function, maturity assessment.
+This is the final article of the “Orange” Model of the DM 101 series.
+In the previous articles, we discussed the principles of the “Orange” model and its application areas, such as strategy development, implementation and optimization of data management function, and maturity assessment.
 When your data management (DM) function becomes operational, the finishing touch is to implement DM performance management.

 In this article, we will discuss the following topics related to data management performance:

 Requirements for DM performance management

 The key principles of the “Orange” model have been described in the first article of this series.
 The “Orange” model describes data management as a set of business capabilities that enable data value chains, as shown in Figure 1.

-One of the key value propositions of data management is to deliver data to internal and external stakeholders in the required quality for different purposes.
+One of the key value propositions of data management is to deliver data to internal and external stakeholders at the required quality for different purposes.
 Data management sets up data value chains that turn raw data into meaningful information.
 Different data management capabilities should enable data value chains.
 The core data management capabilities taken into the “Orange” model are data modeling, information systems architecture, data quality, and data governance.
 In Figure 1, they are marked orange.
-These capabilities are performed by data management professionals.
+Data management professionals perform these capabilities.
 Other capabilities belong to other domains like IT, security, and other business support functions.

-To implement a data management capability, a company should establish a formal data management function.
-The data management function will become operational by implementing four key components that enable data management capability such as processes, roles, tools, and data (deliverable) as shown in Figure 2.
+A company should establish a formal data management function to implement a data management capability.
+The data management function will become operational by implementing four key components that enable data management capabilities, such as processes, roles, tools, and data (deliverable), as shown in Figure 2.

-Performance management should demonstrate progress towards intended results specified by the DM function.
+Performance management should demonstrate progress toward the intended results specified by the DM function.
 Performance management should meet the following criteria shown in Figure 3.